 a specified sphere of activity or knowledge…

 The domain concept is very broad and abstract.
-To make it more concrete and tangible, it makes sense to split it up into smaller parts called subdomains.
-Finding these subdomains is not always an easy thing to do, and if you get them wrong, you can run into trouble down the road when the pieces in your puzzle all of a sudden do not fit well together.
+To make it more concrete and tangible, splitting it into smaller parts called subdomains makes sense.
+Finding these subdomains is not always easy, and if you get them wrong, you can run into trouble down the road when the pieces in your puzzle suddenly do not fit well together.

-Before you go looking for subdomains, you should think about the subdomain categories.
+Before looking for subdomains, you should consider the subdomain categories.
 All subdomains can be divided into three categories:

 Not only will these categories help you to find your subdomains, they will also help you to prioritize your development efforts.

-A core domain is what makes an organization special and different from other organizations.
-An organization cannot succeed (or even exist) without being exceptionally good in their core domain.
-Because the core domain is so important, it should receive the highest priority, the biggest effort and the best developers.
-For smaller domains you may only identify a single core domain, larger domains may have more than one.
+A core domain makes an organization unique and different from others.
+An organization cannot succeed (or even exist) without being exceptionally good in its core domain.
+Because the core domain is so important, it should receive the highest priority, the biggest effort, and the best developers.
+You may only identify a single core domain for smaller domains, while larger domains may have more than one.
 You should be prepared to implement the features of the core domain from scratch.